 Cost Per Print

 Inkjet printers tend to have the lowest cost per print while still providing excellent print quality.
 However, do factor in ink replacement costs over time.
+EcoTank-style printers with refillable ink tanks can reduce per-page costs by up to 90% compared to cartridge-based systems.

 Print Speed